 THE #3 REASON YOUR AUTOGRAPH IS FADING IS THE PEN YOU ARE USING!
 A pen is not just a pen!!
 Invest into a good pen people because an extra couple dollars into a pen will go a long way!
 Using a basic sharpie or a cheap ballpoint pen is not the answer, these pens are notorious for fading off an item relatively quickly!
 Our suggestion is when looking for something of a permanent marker type you go the paint pen route.
 Popular markers used by memorabilia companies and autograph hounds include: Deco Paint Pens & Sharpie Paint Pens.
 Both of these will run you $2-$3 a pen but offer you not only to decrease the fading process but will offer a great shine to your autograph to make it pop & show off your masterpiece!

 LASTLY, if your item is in any sort of a UV protection case or frame, that does not mean your item won't fade.
 We sometimes like to say that you are now putting a magnifying glass over the signature which will strengthen the light and destroy your signature further.
 If you are using a UV protection case or frame, still keep your autograph out of the light!
 If you combine these three tips to avoid your autograph from fading, you will be destined for a great looking piece for a very long time!
-If you have any additional questions about how to prevent your autograph from fading, feel free to reach out to us, Inscriptagraphs Memorabilia at email@example.com or (844)474-4633, we are happy to help!
+You can check out our display cases section of our website which can be found by clicking here to find a great selection available that can assist you with preventing your autograph from fading!
+If you have any additional questions about how to prevent your autograph from fading, feel free to reach out to us, Inscriptagraphs Memorabilia at firstname.lastname@example.org or (844)474-4633, we are happy to help!